Credit: SZALON logo by Mia Bosna

 January 25th SZALON!

-6. Carlos Bianchini, pianist, performs Paisajes Op.7 I.Calles de Madrid & II.Lunas de León, from the Szalon
+5. Carlos Bianchini, pianist, performs Paisajes Op.7 I.Calles de Madrid & II.Lunas de León, from Andrea’s Salon in Philadelphia

 Louise Clearfield May 5, 1935 - December 26, 2025